 (i) the person importing the cargo container and its contents gives an inspector, not later than one working day before the expected time of the importation, notice of the import or any other document that satisfies the inspector as to the contents of the cargo container; and

-(ii) the inspector does not advise the person before the expected time of the importation that inspection of the cargo container and its contents is required.
+(ii) the inspector does not advise the person before the expected time of the importation that inspection of the cargo container and its contents is required;

+or

+(d) to an organism or prescribed potential carrier or class of organism or prescribed potential carrier specified in a notice published under subregulation (4).

+(4) The Director General may, by notice published on the department’s electronic site, exempt an organism or prescribed potential carrier or class of organism or prescribed potential carrier from the operation of subregulation (5).

-(4) A person who imports an organism or prescribed potential carrier to which this regulation applies must —
+(5) For the purposes of section 21(3)(a), a person who imports an organism or prescribed potential carrier to which this regulation applies must present the organism or carrier for inspection by an inspector at the nearest inspection point.

+Note for this subregulation:

+The penalty for failing to present an organism or prescribed potential carrier for inspection in accordance with the regulations is set out in section 21(3).

+(6) A person who is required to present an organism or prescribed potential carrier for inspection under subregulation (5) must —

 (a) ensure that the organism or carrier is kept secure until it is inspected by an inspector at the nearest inspection point; and

-(b) as soon as is possible after the importation, take the organism or carrier by the shortest practical route to the nearest inspection point; and
+(b) as soon as possible after the importation, take the organism or carrier by the shortest possible route to the nearest inspection point.

-(c) present the organism or carrier for inspection by an inspector at the nearest inspection point.

-Penalty: a fine of $20 000.

-Note for this regulation:

-The penalty for failing to present an organism, or prescribed potential carrier, imported under an import permit for inspection in accordance with the regulations is set out in section 21(3).

-80. Removal of organism or potential carrier from inspection point or other place

-A person must not remove an organism or potential carrier from an inspection point at which the organism or potential carrier has been presented for inspection under regulation 79(4), or from another place to which the organism or potential carrier has been taken for treatment or inspection in accordance with a written direction of an inspector referred to in regulation 79(3)(a)(ii), unless the person has been given an authorisation or direction to do so by an inspector.

-Penalty: a fine of $20 000.
+Penalty for this subregulation: a fine of $20 000.

+[Regulation 79 amended: Gazette 6 Sep 2019 p.
+3192-3.]

+[80.
+Deleted: Gazette 6 Sep 2019 p.
+3193.]

 Part 6 — Inspection of conveyances and movement directions

 81. Term used: inspection purposes